mrhuangyong/chatwiki/README_en.md

 ---

-**Cloud Service**

-We will provide ChatWiki cloud services in July, allowing enterprises to test at no cost.
-The cloud service version will offer all the features of the community edition, so stay tuned.

-**Community Edition**

-As long as you follow the [ChatWiki Open Source License](https://github.com/zhimaAi/chatwiki/blob/main/LICENSE), any organization or individual can use our community edition for free, and it supports secondary development and commercialization.
-You can refer to [Deploying ChatWiki Community Edition](#quick-start) to quickly set up ChatWiki services on your server.

-<h3>Deploying ChatWiki Community Edition  <a name="quick-start"></a></h3>

----

-**Preparation**

 Before installing ChatWiki, you need to prepare a **Linux** server with internet connectivity and ensure that the server meets the minimum system requirements: